my-dudhwala/ESP_IPv6/Readme.md

 > "If you come across any errors or omissions in this document, please feel free to make updates or changes, and don't hesitate to restructure the content as needed."

-I am working (actually trying) to connect ESP32 or ESP8266 with my IPv6 router.
-This repo is made and shared to update the status of my work and keep documentation of the process flow.
-I am open to modifying this document from anyone, and I am open to collaborating on this until the project works successfully.
+"I am actively working to establish a connection between ESP32 or ESP8266 and my IPv6 router.
+This repository serves as a platform to continuously update the progress of my work and maintain comprehensive documentation of the entire process.
+I welcome contributions and collaboration from anyone interested in helping to make this project a success.
+Additionally, the knowledge and insights gained from this project can be valuable to anyone seeking to work with similar setups."

 ## Important Updates

-I am using **IDF version 4.4.5** to test some codes which are supported in this version without any problem.
+"I'm utilizing **IDF version 4.4.5** to test certain code because some of the IPv6 code and menuconfig options are compatible with this version, and they work without any issues."

 ### Code-related Updates

-According to IDF documents, "Enable IPv4 stack.
-If you want to use IPv6 only TCP/IP stack, disable this." but I'm not seeing any exact option to the same, but yeah, there are related options available.
-There is an option named "Enable IPv4 Link-Local Addressing (AUTOIP)" but this is not disabling.
+"According to IDF documents, 'Enable IPv4 stack.
+If you want to use IPv6 only TCP/IP stack, disable this.'
+However, it seems that pressing the enter button does not uncheck the option, as expected."

 #### Several Updates